OrrBav/Advanced-Programming-1-Course/README.md

 # Advanced-Programming- Ex 3
-this is the manual for Ex2.
+this is the manual for Ex3.

-SHOULD GO OVER IT!!!

 **to compile and run perform the following commands:**
 1. git init